Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Growers with damaged fields should contact their crop insurance agents as soon as possible.
 Some producers may even consider cutting the crop for silage.
 Corn silage from plants with few ears will likely be wetter and have higher nitrate levels than normal.

-Because you’ll find the highest nitrate concentrations in the lower stalk, it’s best to cut such plants a few inches higher than normal.
+Because the highest nitrate concentrations occur in the lower stalk, corn that is harvested for silage should be cut a few inches higher than normal, such as a 10- to 12-inch height.

 Bradley, C.A. & Ames, K.A.
 Effect of foliar fungicides on corn with simulated hail damage.
 Retrieved from: https://apsjournals.apsnet.org/doi/pdfplus/10.1094/PDIS-94-1-0083.